 - Cocoa or cacao powder, dessicated coconut, or extra melted dark chocolate for dusting/coating

-Combine the chocolate and cream in a medium sized bowl and heat over a saucepan of simmering water.
+- Break the chocolate into small pieces and combine with the cream in a medium sized bowl.
+Heat over a saucepan of simmering water.
 Keep the heat low and stir until the chocolate is completely melted and you have a smooth mixture.

-Cover the bowl with cling film and place in the fridge for 30-60 minutes, until mixture is firm, but not completely set.
+- Cover the bowl with cling film and place in the fridge for 30-60 minutes, until the mixture is firm, but not completely set.

-Roll truffle mixture into balls, place on a tray lined with baking paper and place back into the fridge for another 30-60 minutes.
+- Remove from the fridge and roll into balls.
+Place on a tray lined with baking paper and put the truffles back into the fridge for another hour.

-Coat the truffles by rolling in dessicated coconut, cocoa powder or melted chocolate and place back in the fridge to set.
+- Coat the truffles by rolling in dessicated coconut, cocoa powder or melted chocolate and put back in the fridge for 2-3 hours to set.

-- I don’t think it matters that they are not all exactly the same size or perfectly round, that’s the beauty of them being truly hand made.
+I don’t think it matters if they're not all exactly the same size or perfectly round – that’s the beauty of them being truly hand made.